-Pennsylvanians are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!
+Pennsylvanians and Delawareans are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it!

 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's Philadelphia office is so committed to educating the public about how to stop diabetes and support those living with the disease.

 We are here to help.

 The Philadelphia office serves Eastern Pennsylvania and Delaware.

 The American Diabetes Association's Eastern Pennsylvania and Delaware office serves the community with a variety of programs, workshops and awareness campaigns for people living with diabetes, their friends and family.
 Learn about our available programs.

 The following Eastern Pennsylvania and Delaware businesses and organizations have been designated Health Champions from the American Diabetes Association.
 This designation recognizes organizations that inspire and encourage organizational well-being and is part of the Association's Wellness Lives Here℠ initiative.
 Learn more.